jinghua000/client-adapter/README.md

 It will set the `method name` as the `key`, and `returns` as the `value`.

-> But notice that if method name is same, will trigger the one inside the adapter.
+> But notice that if method name is repeated, will trigger the one inside the adapter.

 #### Pass Arguments